canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 Permitted keys
 ==============

-Currenty three keys (and their aliases) are permitted for configuring cloud-init.
+Currently three keys (and their aliases) are permitted for configuring cloud-init.

 The only required key is: